hwheeler01/comp150/classnotes.md

  Beside the decimal address label is the same address in binary.
- Because each instruction is two bytes, the address labels advance by 2's.</p>
+ Because each instruction is two bytes, the address labels advance by 2's.
-<p>Now look at the right yellow rectangle labeled DATA.
+Now look at the right yellow rectangle labeled DATA.
  For
 simplicity of display, we arbitrarily assume that the data for program variables is stored in the second half of memory, starting at address